-How Fractional Consultants Can Use the 7-S Framework
+How Fractional Consultants Can Use a Fractional Consultant Framework

-Check out how fractional consultants can utilize the 7-S Framework to more fully understand businesses.
+Check out how fractional consultants can apply a fractional consultant framework like the 7-S Framework to more fully understand businesses.

 Trust: The Currency of Relationships